Call for Application to participate in

 - Full scholarships :for 2-3 groups, covers course fee (all inclusive), ticket (economic fare), lumpsum and accommodation

 - Partial scholarships :for 2-3 groups, covers only for course fee (all inclusive), while travel, lumpsum and accommodation costs should be covered by individual or their institution.

 - Only applicants from WHO SEARO regioncountriesare eligible

 - Participants are those who have been involved in public health research such as public health professionals, epidemiologists, etc.

-Application Requirement: application form (can be downloaded here), CV, motivational letter, recommendation letter, and copy of passport (international participants).
-Applicants must complete and send the documents by email to email@example.com at the latest on July 26, 2016
+Application Requirement: application form (can be downloaded in our website), CV, motivational letter, recommendation letter, and copy of passport (international participants).
+Applicants must complete and send the documents by email to email@example.com the latest on July 26, 2016